aursu/aursu.github.io/_posts/2022-05-06-kube-vip-loadbalancer.md

 #### ARP

 With the inputs and alias command set, we can run the `kube-vip` container to generate a manifest.
 This is assumed to run on the control plane node.

+`kube-vip` can optionally be configured to broadcast a Gratuitous ARP that will typically immediately notify all local hosts that the VIP-to-MAC address mapping has changed.

 This configuration will create a manifest that starts `kube-vip` providing Kubernetes Service management using the `leaderElection` method and ARP.
 When this instance is elected as the leader, it will bind the `vip` to default network interface.
 This is the same behavior for Services of type `LoadBalancer`.